nerdsupremacist/Graphaello/README.md

 The main features of Graphaello are:

-- 🕓/❗️ Loading and Error States
+- 🕓/❗️ Loading and Error State handling
 - 📝 Declarative
 - 🔐 Type-Safety
 - 🧰 Reusable Components